rnuske/komaletter/README.md

 ### License
-GPL-3 for this package, the work in [pandoc-letter](https://github.com/aaronwolen/pandoc-letter), as well as underlying Pandoc template.
+GPL-3 for this package, the work in [pandoc-letter](https://github.com/aaronwolen/pandoc-letter), as well as the underlying Pandoc template.